crltfll/github.cpa1.repo/readme.md

 Final Project is a **Password Manager** that:

-- Creates a password that is completely randomized
+- Creates a password that is completely randomized, without any possible words thrown in even in coincidence

-- Allows for user customization:
+- Allows for user customization (default is lowercase):
   - a.
 Uppercase letter inclusion (ABC...Z)
   - b.
-Lowercase letter inclusion (abc...z)
+Number inclusion (123...0)
   - c.
-Number inclusion (123...0)
+Punctuation/Special character inclusion (.,/ etc.)
   - d.
-Punctuation/Special character inclusion (.,/ etc.)
-  - e.
 Length choice

 - Password strength checker:
   - Checks the generated password, or a user input password, based on: